corda/corda/docs/source/corda-configuration-file.rst

   *Default:* not defined

 :cryptoServiceName: (optional) name of the CryptoService implementation.
-This only needs to be set if you intend to use a different provider than the default one (see :doc:`cryptoservice-configuration.rst`).
+This only needs to be set if you intend to use a different provider than the default one (see :doc:`cryptoservice-configuration`).

 :cryptoServiceConf: (optional) path to the configuration file for the CryptoService provider.
-This may have to be present if you use a different CryptoService provider than the default one (see :doc:`cryptoservice-configuration.rst`).
+This may have to be present if you use a different CryptoService provider than the default one (see :doc:`cryptoservice-configuration`).

 :custom: Set custom command line attributes (e.g. Java system properties) on the node process via the capsule launcher rpcSettings